 There are also many bird and wildlife sanctuaries.
 Some of the popular among these are Wayanad Wildlife Sanctuary, Bharatpur Bird Sanctuary, Kutch Wildlife Sanctuary and Sultanpur Bird Sanctuary.
 The best way to explore these parks is through jeep safaris and elephant safaris.

 States along the east and west coast of South India and union territories are famous for their beaches.
-Most popular among these are Goa and Kerala, Andaman and Nicaobar, Chenni, Karnataka, Andhra and Orissa.
+Most popular among these are Goa and Kerala, Andaman and Nicobar, Chenni, Karnataka, Andhra and Orissa.

 - Trekking to the Zanskar valley, Indus Valley, Sikkim destinations.